retroj/mowedline-manual/installation.md

    system locations.
 If you cannot use sudo, refer to the documentation for chicken-install for other methods.)

-Clone mowedline
+Install mowedline

  * change directory to where you keep source code, e.g. `cd ~/src`
  * `git clone http://retroj.net/git/mowedline/.git/`
  * `cd mowedline`
  * `csc mowedline.scm`
+ * `csc mowedline-client.scm`
- * you now have a mowedline binary that you can symlink into a $PATH directory (like ~/bin/ or /usr/local/bin).
+ * you now have mowedline and mowedline-client binaries that you can symlink into a $PATH directory (like ~/bin/ or /usr/local/bin).